| Home | Contact Us | ||||||

 The most comprehensive record of Greek patristic material in existence, comprising digital images of more than 160 book volumes.

-Provides electronic access to the full text of Johns Hopkins University Press' 40+ scholarly journals in the humanities, social sciences, and mathematics.
+Provides electronic access to the full text of Johns Hopkins University Press's scholarly publications in the humanities, social sciences, and mathematics.

-RILM Abstracts of Music Literature [Indexes and Abstracts]
+RILM Abstracts of Music Literature with Full Text [Indexes and Abstracts]

 The world's largest, continuously updated bibliography of music literature providing broad international coverage including citations in over 202 languages from 3,700 journals.